MetPX/sarracenia/docs/source/Reference/sr3_post.1.rst

  sr3_post --post_broker amqp://broker.com --post_baseUrl sftp://stanley@mysftpserver.com/ --path /data/shared/products/foo

-By default, sr_post reads the file /data/shared/products/foo and calculates its checksum.
+By default, sr3_post reads the file /data/shared/products/foo and calculates its checksum.
 It then builds a post message, logs into broker.com as user 'guest' (default credentials) and sends the post  to defaults vhost '/' and default exchange.
 The default exchange is the prefix *xs_* followed by the broker username, hence defaulting to 'xs_guest'.